guglxni/reactive-bounty-1/VIDEO_SCRIPT.md

 Then I check for duplicates.
 Every feed tracks its last processed round ID.
 If this round is the same or older than what we've already seen?
 Skip it.
 No point in sending duplicate data cross-chain.

 If it's a new round, I build the callback payload.
-This includes everything the bounty spec asked for — the feed identifier, which is just the origin aggregator address, the decimals, the message version for future upgrades, and all the round data like price, timestamps, and round IDs.
+This includes everything the bounty spec asked for — the feed identifier, which is just the origin aggregator address, the decimals, a domain separator and message version for future upgrades and replay protection, and all the round data like price, timestamps, and round IDs.

 Then I emit this Callback event, and Reactive Network takes it from there.
 It handles all the cross-chain delivery.
 I don't have to think about bridges or relayers or any of that.